neurdb/neurdb/README.md

 # Some CMDs

-Set global path of the neurdb
+Set the global path of the neurdb

 ```bash
 NEURDBPATH=/code/neurdb-dev